-The SAX HPLC columns mean strong anion exchange HPLC columns, storage solution in the chromatography column: 100% methanol.
+The SAX HPLC column means strong anion exchange HPLC columns, and the storage solution in the chromatography column: is 100% methanol.

 The aperture of the sieve plate at both ends of the chromatography column is 2μm, and the column can be backflushed.

-1. Commonly used to separate compounds that are anionic in aqueous solution;
+- Commonly used to separate compounds that are anionic in an aqueous solution;

-1. The mobile phase is suction filtered through a 0.45μm filter membrane, and the sample syringe is filtered;
+- The mobile phase is suction filtered through a 0.45 μm filter membrane, and the sample syringe is filtered;

-4. Regeneration: connect the column in the opposite direction, flow rate 0.4ml/min, and elute 30ml respectively, and then 1M ammonium nitrate—40% methanol solution—isopropanol—water—eluent, and then pack the column in the specified direction.
+- Regeneration: connect the column in the opposite direction, flow rate 0.4 mL/min, elute 30 mL respectively, and then 1M ammonium nitrate—40% methanol solution—isopropanol—water—eluent, and then pack the column in the specified direction.
 The eluate eluted to equilibrium.